qasedak/WP-Intl-Calender/README.md

 - In locale setting, you can now select "Auto" and it will get WordPress locale automatically (better option for multi-language websites).

 ### 1.03
-- Dates on the WordPress dashboard post section (Partialy).
+- Dates on the WordPress dashboard post section (Partially).

 ### 1.0
 - Initial release with support for converting dates on the front-end.